Atlanta, GA Solar Panels

 Georgia Solar Incentives

-Georgia Power offers a net billing program that credits your account for excess solar production.
-While you’ll avoid retail electricity costs for power you use directly, surplus energy earns credits at a reduced rate.
+Georgia Power’s Net Billing program allows you to receive credits for excess solar energy your system produces.
+While you avoid retail electricity rates for energy you consume directly, surplus energy earns credits at a reduced rate that applies to your current month’s bill.

 Georgia Power’s Net Billing program allows homeowners with solar panels to receive credits for excess electricity they send back to the grid.
-Unlike traditional net metering, this program values exported electricity at a lower rate than what you pay for power from the grid.
-Any solar energy you use immediately in your home saves you money at the full retail electricity rate, but energy exported to the grid receives a credit based on Georgia Power’s avoided cost.
+Unlike traditional net metering, this program values exported electricity at a rate lower than retail prices.
+Any solar energy you use immediately in your home helps you avoid purchasing electricity at the full retail rate, which provides the greatest savings.
+However, electricity exported to the grid receives a credit based on Georgia Power’s avoided cost of power.

-As of 2024, exported electricity is credited at approximately 8.5 cents per kilowatt-hour (kWh), which includes a 4.5-cent avoided cost plus an additional 4-cent credit.
-This rate changes annually, and there is no rate lock-in period, meaning you’ll always receive the current year’s export credit value.
-These credits are applied directly to your current month’s bill with monthly settlement—there is no annual true-up or carryover of excess credits.
-The program is available to Georgia Power residential customers who install qualifying solar systems and complete the utility’s interconnection process.
+As of 2024, exported electricity is credited at approximately 8.5 cents per kilowatt-hour (kWh), which includes a 4.5-cent avoided cost rate plus an additional 4-cent credit.
+This rate changes annually, and there is no rate lock-in period, meaning you’ll receive whatever the current year’s rate is.
+Credits are applied directly to your current month’s bill with monthly settlement—there is no annual true-up or carryover of excess credits.
+To maximize your financial benefit, it’s best to size your solar system to match your actual consumption rather than overproducing, since exported energy is valued at roughly half the retail rate you’d pay for electricity from the grid.

 Ready to start saving with solar?